gburgyan/go-ctxdep/Readme.md

 ## Features

+Go already has a nice way to keep track of things in your context: `context.Context`.
+This adds some helpers to that to simplify getting things out of that context that is already being passed around.

+The fundamental as

-The basic feature of the GoDepInject library is to provide a simple way to access needed dependencies far away from the creation of those dependencies.
-It provides ways of injecting direct dependencies, which are simply instances of objects that can be pulled out later.
-For objects that may be more costly to generate dependencies can be represented by generators that are called when they are first references.
+The basic feature of the go-ctxdep library is to provide a simple way to access needed dependencies away from the creation of those dependencies.
+It provides ways of putting dependencies, which are simply instances of objects that can be pulled out later, into the context that is already there.
+For objects that may be more costly to generate dependencies can be represented by generators that are called when they are first referenced.
 In cases where you know an expensive dependency is needed, you can mark the generator to run immediately which will fire off the generator in a background goroutine to be able to give it as much of a head start as possible.

-All this is done so the calling code is as simple and intuitive as possible.
+All this is done so the calling code is as simple and intuitive as possible and relying on as little magic as practical.
+There is no configuration to go wrong and everything is in code to clearly show the intent of the users of this class.

 ## Usage